gmarlier/gm_2048/README.md

 - ai best move suggestion: up, left, down or right

 ## Limit:
-- the server does not manage multiple concurrent game sessions
+- the server (web moce) does not manage multiple concurrent game sessions
 - depth * size should be limited to 5 * 5 * 5 to avoid excessive computation